Codecademy/docs/content/swiftui/concepts/views/terms/textfield/textfield.md

 - `TextField` not only has different keyboard types but also keyboard styles.
 If no type or style is specified, Swift will display them as `(.default)`.
 - `SecureField` is a `TextField` that instantly hides the character and is commonly used to setup passwords.

 There are two images for this example.
-The first represents empty textfields and the second represents filled textfields:
+The first represents empty text fields and the second represents filled text fields:

 This will display the following: